 Changing CAD systems is costly – there are new license costs for the new CAD system, training requirements to bring your team up to speed on the new tools, and potential double-costs for maintaining SOLIDWORKS while transitioning away.
 But the hidden costs of transitioning go beyond that – resentment from a workforce mandated to switch from a CAD tool they know and love, IT costs for understanding the new requirements imposed on the CAD team, and time invested in understanding a new support model to name a few.
 The good news is that you do not have to ditch SOLIDWORKS in favor of a more modern Cloud-based CAD System because our EpiGrid solution provides the bridge between your existing SOLIDWORKS tools and the Cloud to create SOLIDWORKS Cloud.

-Whether your team wishes to keep their SOLIDWORKS tools and just ditch the IT burden that comes with SOLIDWORKS PDM, or ditch the local workstation in favor of a Cloud-hosted SOLIDWORKS VDI workstation, EpiGrid has the expertise and the Private Virtual Network to help you get the absolute most out of your SOLIDWORKS tools TODAY.
+Whether your team wishes to keep their SOLIDWORKS tools and just ditch the IT burden that comes with SOLIDWORKS PDM, or ditch the local workstation in favor of a Cloud-hosted SOLIDWORKS VDI workstation, EpiGrid has the expertise and the Private Virtual Network to help you get the absolute most out of your SOLIDWORKS tools TODAY with SOLIDWORKS Cloud.

-Contact us today to learn how you can best leverage the Cloud today to enhance your existing CAD tools.
+Contact us today to learn how you can best leverage SOLIDWORKS Cloud today to enhance your existing CAD tools.